-ANSWER: First, let us look at the scriptural passage in which Paul mentions his affliction to his flesh.
+ANSWER: First, let us look at the Biblical passage in which Paul mentions his thorn in the flesh or affliction.

 But in order that I might not be exalted by the abundance of the revelations, there was given to me a thorn in the flesh . . .
 (2Corinthians 12:7 - 9, HBFV throughout)

-What were the revelations given to the apostle that eventually led to the thorn he received?
+What were the revelations given to the apostle that eventually led to the "thorn" that attacked his flesh (body)?
 He states that fourteen years prior (2Corinthians 12:2), in 43 A.D. (one year before his first evangelistic journey), God gave him unique visions of his throne where he heard amazing things he could not repeat (2Corinthians 12:1 - 4).
-Sometime after these visions occurred, the apostle began to experience his "thorn" which he calls a "messenger of Satan" (KJV translation).
+Sometime after these visions occurred, the apostle began to experience his "thorn" which he calls a "messenger of Satan" (2Corinthians 12:7).

-God allowed the devil to inflict him in order to counteract attitudes of spiritual vanity (self-exaltation) he could easily justify by being the recipient of such special revelations (2Corinthians 12:7).
+God allowed the devil to inflict him with a "thorn" in order to counteract attitudes of spiritual vanity (self-exaltation) he could easily justify by being the recipient of such special revelations (2Corinthians 12:7).

 Bible commentaries, in trying to explain what is meant in 2Corinthians 12:7, offer a whole host of possible explanations regarding the thorn Paul said affected his flesh or body.
-St. Paul the traveler and the Roman citizen states the apostle suffered from bouts of chronic malaria fever.
-The early Christian author Tertullian thought it was an earache.
+The book "St. Paul the traveler and the Roman citizen" states the apostle suffered from bouts of chronic malaria fever.
+The early Christian author Tertullian thought the thorn was an earache.
 Chrysostom, considered an early church "father," conjectured it was a reoccurring severe headache (Adam Clarke's Commentary).

 Although 2Corinthians is silent regarding the extact nature of Paul's thorn in the flesh, the book of Galatians does record some information about an affliction he had to deal with.

-"'Ye know that BECAUSE of an infirmity of my flesh I preached . . .'
-He (Paul) implies that bodily sickness, having detained him among them, contrary to his original intentions, was the occasion of his preaching the Gospel to them."
+Jamieson, Fausset, and Brown's Commentary on Galatians 4:13 states that the Greek in the verse means something interesting.
+They state, "He (Paul) implies that bodily sickness, having detained him among them, contrary to his original intentions, was the occasion of his preaching the Gospel to them."

 The Apostle Paul has visions of heaven in 43 A.D. and shortly afterward receives his "thorn in the flesh," possibly a disease that inflamed his eyes.
 During his first missionary journey (44 to 46 A.D.), a flare up of his condition becomes so severe that it forces him to stay in the region of Galatia.
 Believers in the area readily accept him even though his face looks distorted.
 When he writes the book of Galatians in 53 A.D., he still has the same basic affliction he possessed when he first visited the area.
 The condition makes it hard to see and causes the apostle to write to the church using large letters.